mxagar/music_genre_classification/get_data/README.md

 --artifact_type "raw_data" \
 --artifact_description "Data as downloaded"
 ```

+After executing `mlflow` and, through it, the script `run.py`, we generate many outputs:

+- The folders `mlruns`, `wandb` and `artifacts` are created or repopulated.
+- The log file `../ml_pipeline.log` is modified.
+- We can see tracking information in the W&B web interface.

 The script `run.py`, as in most of the other components or steps, has the following structure: